Best Free Project Management Tools for Small Business 2026: 10 Honest Reviews

 Cons:

-- Less mature than ClickUp or Asana
+- Less mature platform than ClickUp or Asana

-- Occasional performance hiccups reported
+- Occasional performance issues have been reported

 #10.
 Basecamp — Best for Flat-Rate Simplicity (With One Big Catch)